-Boarding Pass: Let’s be clear here: when flying Spirit, check-in online and print your boarding pass at home.
-If you wait until you get to the airport, Spirit Airlines will charge $2 per boarding pass printed at a kiosk and a hefty $10 per pass printed at their check-in counters.
-Spirit argues that it utilizes more of their time and resources to print a pass at the airport, so that’s why they charge for it.
+Boarding Pass: Let’s be clear here: when flying Spirit, check-in online and print your boarding pass at home or select an email boarding pass.
+If you wait until you get to the airport, Spirit Airlines will charge $2 per boarding pass printed at a kiosk and a hefty $10 per pass printed at its check-in counters.
+Spirit argues that it utilizes more of its time and resources to print a pass at the airport, so that’s why it charges for it.

-Refreshments Onboard: Spirit states: “Your Bare Fare doesn’t include refreshments – even water – because it costs money to stock ’em and gas to carry ’em.”
-Spirit provides a menu with variable pricing from which customers can make a drink/snack selection.
+Refreshments Onboard: Spirit provides a menu with variable pricing from which customers can make a drink/snack selection.

 Soft drinks, juices, and water currently cost $3, with coffee and tea costing $2.
-You can expect to pay $7 for alcoholic beverages and snacks vary from $2.50-$6.50.
+You can expect to pay $8 to $11 for alcoholic beverages and snacks vary from $3 to $8.